Overview

 Signing Secret Rotation

 Rotate a signing secret without breaking live integrations.
-Go to Endpoints → Manage → Secret → Rotate Secret and choose a grace period:
+Go to Sources > Manage > Secret > Rotate Secret and choose a grace period:

 During the grace period both the old and new secrets are accepted.
-After the grace period expires, the old secret is automatically retired on the first incoming request — no manual step required.
-A pending rotation is displayed as an amber banner on the endpoint secret panel with the option to cancel.
-All rotation events are written to the audit log.
+After the grace period expires, the old secret is automatically retired on the first incoming request.
+A pending rotation is displayed on the source secret panel with the option to cancel.
+All rotation events are written to the activity log.

 Enterprise (SSO & SCIM)